wondimagegn-b/BASST/README.md

 Official code for **BASST** for ASD video classification from facial videos.

+The original child dataset used in this work is **not public** due to privacy restrictions.
+To use this repository, prepare your own dataset in the format described below.

+---

+## What this repository supports

-This repository is released for two public use cases:
+This repository supports two use cases:

 1. **Testing / inference** on a user-provided dataset using the released pretrained checkpoint `best.pth`
 2. **Fine-tuning** on a user-provided dataset starting from the released pretrained checkpoint `best.pth`

-The original child dataset used in this work is **not public** due to privacy restrictions.
-To use this code, prepare your own dataset in the same format described below.

----

-## Overview

-This repository provides:

-- the BASST model code
-- the OpenFace-based auxiliary feature extraction path used in the final model
-- training and testing scripts
-- support for fine-tuning from the released pretrained checkpoint `best.pth`

-The public workflow is:

-- use `checkpoints/best.pth` to **test**
-- or use `checkpoints/best.pth` to **fine-tune** on a new dataset
-- after fine-tuning, use the newly generated checkpoint for evaluation

 ---